Job description updated on November 5, 2019

 - Currently enrolled in an accredited college or university and taking at least one class, or be a recent graduate of an accredited college or university within the last six (6) months at time of application, or be currently participating in the Disney College Program, Disney Culinary Program or Disney Professional Internship Program

-- Pursuing a JD or MBA in International Relations, Public Policy, Sustainable Business, Human Rights, or related fields
+- Pursuing a graduate degree with coursework or studies related to International Relations, Public Policy, Sustainable Business, Human Rights, or related fields

 - Minimum cumulative GPA of 3.0/4.0